-- If your horse is used to being on pasture, a sudden change to dry hay can throw his digestive tract into a tailspin.
+- If your horse is used to being on pasture at home, a sudden change to dry hay can throw his digestive tract into a tailspin and can cause colic.
 Introduce grass hay a couple of weeks before travel to accustom him to drier feed.

 - A horse used to a hay-only diet should be grazed sparingly when away from home.
 Suddenly eating/consuming pasture grass when he isn’t accustomed to it may result in excess fermentation and gas in the bowel, leading to painful colic.

 - Pelleted complete feed products require a lot of intestinal water to digest.
 If you are feeding one of these, it helps to prepare it as a wet mash to improve water intake.